How Many People Die in Car Accidents?

 (Wikipedia)

-On a less morbid note, let’s take a look at some insurance stats, assuming that you’ve survived a collision and simply need your vehicle fixed.
+On a less morbid note, let’s take a look at some insurance numbers, assuming that you’ve survived a collision and simply need your vehicle fixed.

 Michigan is the most expensive state for auto insurance.